-60. Requirements for drivers and responsible operators of wheelchair-accessible taxis

-(1) The holder of a wheelchair-accessible taxi licence must not allow a person to drive a wheelchair-accessible taxi under the authority of the licence unless the person has successfully completed any course of instruction that the Registrar may require under regulation 47(3) of the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010 in respect of conveying persons with disabilities.
+60. Requirements for drivers and responsible operators of wheelchair-accessible taxis wheelchair-accessible taxi under the authority of the licence unless the person has successfully completed any course of instruction that the Registrar may require under regulation 47(3) of the Vehicle and Traffic (Driver Licensing and Vehicle Registration) Regulations 2010 in respect of conveying persons with disabilities.